What is ebi furai?

 This popular dish is part of the yōshoku japanese cuisine.

-Yōshoku cuisine was developed during the Meji period and it’s characterised by its Western influences.
+Yōshoku cuisine was developed during the Meji period, and it’s characterized by its Western influences.

 How to make panko battered prawns?

 The first step is to buy, or make the panko.